steveaq/steveaq.github.io/pages/about.md

 # About

-Introducing Pitch IQ - Your Football Analytics Insight

 Welcome to Pitch IQ, a personal and insightful football analytics platform created by a passionate hobbyist football data scientist.
-We dive into the world of football, exploring concepts and finance rarely explored on the internet.
-Our goal is to provide you with unique and in-depth insights that go beyond traditional statistics.
+I have a deep love for football and a strong dedication to analyzing the game from a data-driven perspective.
+Pitch IQ is the culmination of my efforts to share unique insights and provide a fresh perspective on the world of football.

-At Pitch IQ, we love football, and we love analyzing it.
-Our platform is a place where we combine our passion for the game with data-driven analysis.
-We aim to share our knowledge and offer a fresh perspective that helps you appreciate the nuances of football on and off the pitch.
+On this platform, I combine my passion for the game with rigorous data analysis.
+I strive to go beyond traditional statistics and explore concepts and finance that are rarely discussed on the internet.
+My goal is to offer you in-depth and thought-provoking insights that allow you to appreciate the nuances of football, both on and off the pitch.

-You can find all our longer more academic style posts on the Pitch IQ substack page, but that's not all.
-We've created an additional substack blog called Cannon IQ, dedicated entirely to our beloved Arsenal.
-As die-hard Gunners fans, we delve into the rich history, tactics, player analysis, and financial dynamics specific to Arsenal.
-Cannon IQ is our way of connecting with fellow Arsenal enthusiasts and offering a unique perspective on our favorite club.
+You will find longer, more academically-oriented posts on the Pitch IQ substack page.
+Additionally, I have created Cannon IQ, a dedicated substack blog focusing exclusively on our beloved Arsenal.
+As a die-hard Gunners fan, I delve into the rich history, tactics, player analysis, and financial dynamics specific to Arsenal.
+Cannon IQ is my way of connecting with fellow Arsenal enthusiasts and providing a unique perspective on our favorite club.

 <style>
   .container {